microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return;
 }
 ```
-The eepromReadBlock() function functions just like eepromReadByte(), however reads a specified number of bytes and then stores the returned values at the address for variable "block".
-Unlike eepromWriteBlock(), a single block read command can continue past the end of a page and read the entire EEPROM if desired.
-The function will start at the address specified by "startingAddress" and increment upwards with each subsequent clock cycle.
+The eepromReadBlock() functions just like eepromReadByte(), but reads a specified number of bytes and then stores the returned values at the address for variable “block”.
+Unlike eepromWriteBlock(), a single block read command can continue past the end of a page and read the entire EEPROM, if desired.
+The function will start at the address specified by “startingAddress” and increment upwards with each subsequent clock cycle.

 #### writeReadByteTest()
 ```C